alvina2912/PyWeather/README.md

 # PyWeather
-A simple utility application to retrieve and notify current weather information via email or UI message box periodically.
+A simple utility application to retrieve and notify current weather and next day weather information via email or UI message box periodically.
 The application can be run as a daemon on mac or as a windows service on windows PC.
 ## Author
 Alvina Pereira
 ## Prerequisites